w3f/Grants-Program/applications/new-order.md

 `Asks`(key1: pair_id, key2: price[in 6 decimals], value: order_id[]): A double hash map for Total asks in a price of an asset `Pairs`(key: pair_id, value: Pair): A hashmap for storing pair information.
 `Orders`(key: order_id, value: Option<Order>): A hashmap for orders.
+`Prices`(key1: pair_id, key2: asset_id, value: price in 6 decimal): A double hash map for market price in new order runtime.
 `WhiteListed`(key: pair_id, value: bool): A hash map to store whitelisted pairs

 ###### Calls